hunter-teacher-cert/work_csci70900-Mamudu/meth1_sedc71900/03_Portfolio/Lesson1/LessonPlan.md

-# Topic: Two Ways to End a Loop
+# Topic: Two Ways to End a while Loop
 # Introduction
-This lesson introduces two ways to end a loop: using a count variable to run a loop a specific number of times, and using user input.
+This lesson introduces two ways to end a while loop: using a count variable to run a loop a specific number of times, and using user input.

 # Learning Objectives:
 The students will:

-Be able to end loops using count variables and user input
+Be able to end while loops using count variables and user input

 Be able to state when to use them.